deltachat/deltachat-core-rust/draft/group-sync.rst

-- If an incoming member-add/member-delete messages has a member list which is, apart from the added/removed member, not consistent with our own view, send a "Chat-Group-Member-Correction" message out, attaching the original added/removed mime-message for all mismatching contacts.
+- If an incoming member-add/member-delete messages has a member list which is, apart from the added/removed member, not consistent with our own view, broadcast a "Chat-Group-Member-Correction" message to all members, attaching the original added/removed mime-message for all mismatching contacts.
 If we have no relevant add/del information, don't send a correction message out.

 - Upong receiving added/removed attachments we don't do the check_consistency+correction message dance.